rogerhu/compsci_guides/Clone-Graph.md

         }
         private Node dfs(Node node, int num){
             if(node == null) return null;

-            else if(map.containsKey(num)) return map.get(num);
+            // if the node was already visited before, return the clone from the visited dictionary else if(map.containsKey(num)) return map.get(num);
             else{
                 List<Node> neighbours = new ArrayList<>();
                 Node cur = new Node(num, neighbours);
                 map.put(num, cur);

+                // iterate through the neighbors to generate their clones
-                for(Node neighbour : node.neighbors){
+                // and prepare a list of cloned neighbors to be added to the cloned node. for(Node neighbour : node.neighbors){
                     neighbours.add(dfs(neighbour, neighbour.val));
                 }